MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/create-custom-reports-using-sql-server-views.md

 This document was created using Microsoft SQL Server 2012, Report Builder 3.0 and Configuration Manager.
 The available SQL views, options, and commands might vary depending on the version of each product you are using.
 For more information, see the documentation for the products you are using.

-## What’s new for reporting in Configuration Manager
+## What's new for reporting in Configuration Manager

 This section lists the changes that have been made since Configuration Manager 2007 for Configuration Manager reporting.